Dr. Daniel Stone, MD FACOG

 Urogynecologist located in Phoenix, AZ

-Dr. Daniel Stone, MD is one of the leading experts in the management of vaginal atrophy and vaginal dryness.
-Dr. Stone can diagnosis and provides management options for vaginal dryness to patients in the Phoenix, Scottsdale and surrounding Arizona areas.
+Dr. Daniel Stone, MD is an expert in the management of Genitourinary Syndrome of Menopause and vaginal dryness.
+Dr. Stone can diagnose and provide management options for vaginal dryness to patients in the Phoenix, Scottsdale, and surrounding Arizona areas.

 Vaginal Dryness Q & A

 The most common cause of vaginal dryness is genitourinary syndrome of menopause.
 This syndrome is commonly referred to as vaginal atrophy or atrophic vaginitis.